Aonrud/Irish-Electoral-Parties/README.md

 ## Contributors

-Thanks to the following people for providing additions and corrections to the timeline: John Goodwillie, Paul Cullotty.
+Thanks to the following people for providing additions and corrections to the timeline: Alan Kinsella, John Goodwillie, Paul Cullotty.

 * * *